A second quantized approach to the Rabi problem: Quantization of the Rabi problem

-and we could not proceed with the quantization process.
 Therefore, the choice of the original frame (classically an inertial frame) is crucial to the second quantization of a non-covariant theory.
-Physically this is reminiscent of the fact that a static field, i.e. a field which does not depend on time in an inertial frame, does not produce radiation.
-That is why we do not try to include a non-null\textbf{ }$B_{3}$\textbf{ }in the above procedure.
+Physically this is reminiscent of the fact that a static field, i.e., a field which does not depend on time in an inertial frame, does not produce radiation.
+That is why we do not try to include a non-null $B_{3}$ in the above procedure.

-Consequently we find that the temporal dependence must be implemented with the Heisenberg representation.
-Also we see that in the Schr\"{o}dinger representation the field operators do not depend on time, $\partial\hat{b}_{S}/\partial t=0$.
+As a consequence, the temporal dependence must be implemented with the Heisenberg representation and the field operators do not depend on time in the Schr\"{o}dinger representation, that is $\partial\hat{b}_{S}/\partial t=0$.
 Therefore Eq.~(\ref{h2}) implies